castacks/castacks.github.io/openings.md

 ## Current Carnegie Mellon Students

-Please send Sebastian an [email](mailto:basti@andrew.cmu.edu) if you are interested in working with the lab.
+Please check out our potential student projects below:

+1. Meet with the listed lab members, share your CV, and discuss the project you are interested in.
+Expect them to interview you.
+2. If the lab member would like to work with you for the project please visit Basti in the office hour (Monday + Thursday 3-4pm) to discuss.

 ## Staff/Postdoc Positions